goossens/ObjectTalk/docs/Overview.md

 operator is applied to e (a String object) which wants its argument also as a string.

-In ObjectTalk, The null object is the only instance of the abstract Object class.
+In ObjectTalk, The **null** object is the only instance of the abstract [Object](reference/Object.md) class.
 It's a special object as it can't do anything.
-It is however helpful as a true null concept.
+It is however helpful as a true non-value.

-Booleans in ObjectTalk can only hold two values: true and false.
-The default global language context defines the variables true and false as a convenience.
+[Booleans](reference/Boolean.md) in ObjectTalk can only hold two values: true and false.
+The default global language context defines the variables **true** and **false** as a convenience.

-Integers represent negative and positive whole numbers.
+[Integers](reference/Integer.md) represent negative and positive whole numbers.
 On most systems, this number os implemented as a 64-bit number meaning that the extremes are -9,223,372,036,854,775,808 and 9,223,372,036,854,775,807 (inclusive).

-Reals in ObjectTalk are double-precision floating point numbers.
+[Reals](reference/Real.md) in ObjectTalk are double-precision floating point numbers.
 On most systems, Reals are implemented using 8 bytes and have a range of 1.7E +/- 308 (15 digits).

-In ObjectTalk, Strings are captured in double quotes and can span multiple lines.
+In ObjectTalk, [Strings](reference/String.md) are captured in double quotes and can span multiple lines.
 Strings may contain UTF-8 characters (like "€") or use JSON style encoding like "Most Europeans like the \u00C4.\n".

-Function in ObjectTalk are a primitive value.
+[Functions](String/Function.md) in ObjectTalk are primitive values.
 This means that we can pass a function around like any other primitive.
 The following code might be a little too complex for this overview, so we'll defer an explanation until we'll get the the Language Guide.
 The point is that a function is a first class citizen in ObjectTalk.

     function test1(callback) {
         callback()